- When and where will Accelerator be held?

 - Should I attend Accelerator to prepare for an MBA program?

 Accelerator is not a pre-MBA program.
 The program is designed to provide an overview of business fundamentals and does not specialize in a specific topic area.
-However, students will complete more than 100 hours of MBA class work and MBA project-level work for roughly eight companies.
+However, students will complete more than 100 hours of MBA class work and MBA project-level work for multiple companies.
 Students will finish the program with a more distinct idea of their future career paths and a strong understanding of what a traditional MBA program is.
 In addition, Owen faculty members are available to the students throughout the program, as are Accelerator staff members, who will help students develop their resumes and networking skills and prepare for interviews.

 - I am majoring in X, should I apply?